There are no products in your shopping cart.

 Radiotherapy should not be painful while you are having treatment.
 However, you may find that you do experience some short term side effects that begin to appear two to three weeks after the start of treatment and can come on quite gradually.
 In some cases radiotherapy in the pelvic area can also go on to cause longer term side effects that may being many months or years after the treatment has ended.

 Common short-term side effects of pelvic radiotherapy can be:

-These side effects can range from very mild to more troublesome depending on the strength of the dose of radiotherapy, the length of your treatment and the size of the area treated.
+These side effects can range from very mild to more troublesome depending on the strength of the dose of the radiotherapy, the length of your treatment and the size of the area being treated.
 Your consultant or specialist nurse can advise you further on what to expect.

 After a few days of finishing treatment, many women report feeling a significant improvement with the above symptoms and the majority of side effects have settled by six weeks.

 Radiotherapy can make you very tired.
 It is important to drink plenty of fluids and get as much rest as you can, especially if you have to travel a long way for treatment each day.
 Do not be surprised if some days you feel fine and other days you feel exhausted.
 You will also find that this tiredness will increase towards the end of treatment.
 If you do experience tiredness it should decrease within a couple of months of finishing your treatment.